 Lytham Hall Open Times

 There are a number of special events held throughout the year.
-Find out about special events and opening times and What’s On at Lytham Hall
+Find out about special events and What’s On at Lytham Hall

-I’m Linda, and I’m a volunteer with Lytham Hall and I’d like to take you on a little guided tour.
-It’s in the top 2.5% of national listed buildings and it needs our help and support.
+Lytham Hall is in the top 2.5% of national listed buildings and it needs our help and support.

-Lytham Hall is a registered Charity, owned by Lytham Town Trust – LTT (another Charity).
-It’s managed by Heritage Trust for the North West – HTNW (yet another Charity) and supported by… Guess what….
-Friends of Lytham Hall… you’ll never believe this… another Charity!
+Lytham Hall is a registered Charity, owned by Lytham Town Trust (LTT) which is another Charity.
+It’s managed by Heritage Trust for the North West (HTNW) – yet another Charity.
+It’s supported by Friends of Lytham Hall… which is another Charity!

-Not only did the Squire(s) of Lytham own the remaining estate, but much of the surrounding area.
-All along the coast there are ‘Talbot’ and ‘Clifton’ references – pubs, road names and many more – such was the influence of the family.
+The Squire(s) of Lytham who once owned the estate once owned much of the surrounding area.
+All along the coast there’s reference to ‘Talbot’ and ‘Clifton’.
+You’ll see pubs, road names and many more – such was the influence of the family.